HoverBaum/blog/source/_drafts/Log-to-Elasticsearch-using-curl.md

 ### Reading Documents

-Now we can also get the document we just added by querrying the `/index/_search` endpoint.
+Now we can also get the document we just added by querying the `/index/_search` endpoint.

 ```bash
 curl -X GET "localhost:9200/deploys/_search/?pretty" -H 'Content-Type: application/json' -d'